-In connection with the Recapitalization Transaction, we entered into new asset-based credit facilities with Congress Financial Corporation and its affiliates ("Congress").
-The Congress Credit Facility is available to the Company's U.S. and Canadian operating entities in a maximum amount of \$40 million.
-The Congress Credit Facility includes a term loan of up to \$2 million, which bears interest at the reference rate plus 1.00%, and a revolving loan that bears interest at the reference rate plus 0.50%.
+The new secured credit facility with Congress Financial Corporation and its affiliates ("Congress") included a \$40 million credit facility available to the Company's U.S. and Canadian operating entities and a term loan of up to \$2 million (the "Congress Credit Facility").
+The revolving loan bears interest at the reference rate plus 0.5% and the term loan bears interest at the reference rate plus 1.00%.
 The reference rate is the Canadian prime rate for the loans in Canada and the U.S. prime rate for the loans in the United States.
-The Congress Credit Facility provides for customary fees, including a 1.00% closing fee, an unused line fee of 0.25% and a termination fee of up to 2.00%.
+The Congress credit facility provides for customary fees, including a 1.00% closing fee, an unused line fee of 0.25% and a termination fee of up to 2.00%.